vk-cs/docs-public/docs/en/kubernetes/k8s/service-management/addons/advanced-installation/install-advanced-logaas-integration/install-advanced-logaas-integration.md

 </tabpanel>
 </tabs>

-## Editing the addon setup code during installation
+## Editing addon settings code during installation

 Editing the addon code is applicable for a standard installation.

-The full addon setup code along with the description of the fields is available:
+The full addon settings code along with the description of the fields is available:

 - in your personal account;
 - in the `configuration_values` attribute from the data source [vkcs_kubernetes_addon](https://github.com/vk-cs/terraform-provider-vkcs/blob/master/docs/data-sources/kubernetes_addon.md) if Terraform is used.

-Also on [GitHub](https://github.com/fluent/helm-charts/blob/main/charts/fluent-bit/values.yaml ) the Fluent Bit configuration code is available, which serves as the basis for this addon.
+Also on [GitHub](https://github.com/fluent/helm-charts/blob/main/charts/fluent-bit/values.yaml ) the Fluent Bit settings code is available, which serves as the basis for this addon.

 <warn>

 Do not delete the fields that are required for the correct installation and operation of the addon, or the values specified in these fields.

-There are comments in the addon setup code that allow you to find such fields.
+There are comments in the addon settings code that allow you to find such fields.

 </warn>